scraptechguy/scraptechguy/README.md

-# Hello there 👋, I'm Rosťa
+# Hello there 👋

+(General Kenobi)

-If I ain't active here, I'm either reading, doing engineering, exercising, or being a waste man.
+I'm Rosťa and if I ain't active here, I'm either reading, doing engineering, exercising, or being a waste man.

 # Quick overview